SuGerMarLo/Individual_Assignment_2/README.md

 Finally, you create a vertex shader function and, to each of the object's vertices (v.vertex.xyz), add it's normal value (v.normal) multiplied by whatever extrusion amount desires (_Amount).

 ![Extrusion Diagram](https://user-images.githubusercontent.com/116387786/228684099-eb8acd51-c838-4fff-99b1-601fca8b5935.png)

+While this may a funny example, the concept still applies.
+Some things in games (like a ball or a balloon) expand; this shader can make iit easier to replicate that effect.

+Another example of this could be for sheep.
+Since animals like sheep require shearing, we can use the vertex extrusion shader to show when a sheep is slowly gaining more and more wool.